 When you look for a destination to visit, THINK DIFFERENTLY, THINK BOGOTA.

 Disclaimer: Please note that the hotels mentioned above are only suggestions, you are free to book in the hotel of your choice.
 Universidad de los Andes will not be responsible for any services or hotel arrangements.
 Participants are responsible for bookings and commitments made with the hotels.
-The organizer of D&E 2013 takes no responsibility for any commitments participants made with the hotels.
+D&E 2014 organizers take no responsibility for any commitments participants made with the hotels.

 Official information about VISAS to visit Colombia can be found at the website of the Ministry of Foreign Affairs:

 Please read the following information before you register.Requirement for all foreign visitors